Python-Foundation-26Mar/FIRST_REPO/README.md

 ## - Push your changes to the remote repository.
 ## - Create a Pull Request .
 This is my first project
+My name is Aisha, a graduate of a Bachelor's degree in Computer Science from Al-Jouf University.